oracle/weblogic-kubernetes-operator/site/install.md

 # Create and manage the operator

+An operator is an application-specific controller that extends Kubernetes to create, configure, and manage instances of complex applications.
+The Oracle WebLogic Server Kubernetes Operator (the "operator") simplifies the management and operation of WebLogic domains and deployments.

 ## Overview

-The WebLogic Kubernetes Operator uses Helm to create and deploy any necessary resources and then run the operator in a Kubernetes cluster.
+The operator uses Helm to create and deploy any necessary resources and then run the operator in a Kubernetes cluster.
 Helm helps you manage Kubernetes applications.
 Helm charts help you define and install applications into the Kubernetes cluster.
 The operator's Helm chart is located in the `kubernetes/charts/weblogic-operator` directory.

 > If you have an older version of the operator installed on your cluster, then you must remove it before installing this version.
 This includes the 2.0-rc1 version; it must be completely removed.
 You should remove the deployment (for example, `kubectl delete deploy weblogic-operator -n your-namespace`) and the custom resource definition (for example, `kubectl delete crd domain`).
 If you do not remove